 Jeremy grabbed his bags then continued inside the room.
 He shut the door with his foot.
-When he lifted his eyes, Zariah stood before him in nothing but a nee length white towel.
+When he lifted his eyes, Zariah stood before him in nothing but a knee length white towel.
 But to Jeremy's shock, Zariah was obviously not a boy.
 Her long wet blond hair hung down the front of her body.
-He jumped back at Zariah's short scream, tripped over his back and landed on the floor trying to hide his eyes.
+He jumped back at Zariah's short girlish scream, tripped over his bag, which burst and sent his clothes sprawling about the floor, and landed on the ground trying to hide his eyes.
 Since when was Zariah a girl?
 He heard the bathroom door slam shut.

 "I-I can't," she replied, but again to Jeremy's shock, her voice sounded just like Zariah's.